RayHightower/RayHightower.com/_posts/2016-01-18-firefox-404-lunrjs.markdown

 ```

 Next, we re-started the Jekyll server.
-And it worked.
+And it worked!
 Firefox browsers can use the [search page](/search) with great results.

 ### Lessons Learned